bharney/JSStarterDocker/README.md

    - Navigation Sidebar
    - Nav menu should have an Icon and say "Menu"
    - Menu Items are active for Current Page
- - Cookies for page navigation
+ - Breadcrumbs for page navigation
  - Login
- - Search
  - Admin Panel
 - Mobile Responsive